tuan188/MGiGen/README.md

 }
 ```

-## 4. Create a initialize method for a class/struct:
+## 4. Create an initialize method for a class/struct:
 Copy the class/struct then run the command:

 ```